 Do you recall those dirty fingernails that wouldn’t come clean for days from all the mud pies made for mom, staining a wooden key rack for dad, or playing flashlight tag in the dark?
 Life as a kid (especially on the weekends) was such a schedule-free zone for most of us.
 Adult life is filled with budgets, deadlines, mortgage payments, and meal preparation― thus ceasing our dreams of Neverland.

 Listed below are a few things we can do as adults that will bring back our childhood spirit:

 Play pretend (When I grow up, I’m gonna be?)

 Anything we don’t like about ourselves, we can change.
 If you pretend long enough, you start to believe it.
 “Fake it till you make it,” right?
 Eat, sleep and breathe what you want to become and then you will.
 In most of our childhood fantasies, we were the superheroes that saved the day by conquering the evil trolls invading the nearby villages or Batman saving Gotham from the Joker.
 It’s time to see ourselves as that superhero again, saving ourselves from the monotonies of life.
 By playing pretend, you can bring some bright colors into a gray world.
-It all start with your imagination.
+It all starts with your imagination.

 If life gets overwhelming, force yourself to daydream.
 Kids do this almost effortlessly and once (maybe it was a long time ago) you did that too.
-One way to trigger those lost memories is by listening to music or eating your favorite childhood treats.
+One way to trigger those lost memories is by listening to old music or eating your favorite childhood treats.
 Nothing seals a timeline better than sounds, taste, and scents.
 If you want to remember high school, listen to the top songs of that era.
 Want to remember summer as a kid?
 Bake grandma’s chocolate chip cookies, or mom’s apple pie.
 You’ll be daydreaming in no time.

 Tap into your creative side.